LifeLongThinker/Publications/005 Visitor Pattern Exemplified in TypeScript/Index.md

 ![](Class_Diagram.png)

 As can be seen from the diagram, all players involved here inherit from the base type `Node`, which is the key element of our tree structure.
-The tree is a compositional data type (every `Node` instance can have multiple child nodes and, hence, a parent node) with heterogeneous data items (nodes of different types). `Node` subtypes are `Notebook`, `Page`, and `Cells`.
-The latter is abstract and implemented by different content cells, namely `TextCell` (for text), `SourceCodeCell` (representing source code), and `ImageCell` (for images).
-It is more than likely that others content cells will be added in the future.
+The tree is a compositional data type (every `Node` instance can have multiple child nodes and, hence, a parent node) with heterogeneous data items (nodes of different types). `Node` subtypes are `Notebook`, `Page`, and `Cell`.
+The `Cell` type is an abstract type inherited from by different content cells, namely `TextCell` (for text), `SourceCodeCell` (representing source code), and `ImageCell` (for images).
+It is more than likely that other content cells will be added in the future.

-So far, this looks all fine and danndy.
+So far, this looks all fine and dandy.
 Now, imagine your colleagues having already written the entire stack for your notebook application: The backend is running smoothly and the frontend lets your notebooks shine in a modern javascript-based web app.
 Now comes your part!

 ## Feature Request: Exporting Notebooks

 Your boss enters the stage and asks you to implement a new feature.
 Users are very happy with the app but feel a bit locked in.
 They would very much like to be able to export their notebooks to Markdown, XML, and HTML (for starters).
 Keep in mind that this is a potentially open-ended feature, other formats to export to can be and will be added in the future.

-How would you implement this feature?
+So, how would you implement the export feature?

 ## First Idea: KISS &mdash; Keep It Simple, Stupid!

 Let's start exporting our notebooks to HTML.
 No biggie, you think and get to work.
-You know about the [**KISS Principle**]() and what it asks you to do now:
+You know about the [**KISS Principle**]() and what it requires you to do now:

 > **KISS: Keep It Simple, Stupid / Keep It Stupid(ly) Simple** is a design principle in software development (and engineering in general) that favors simple solutions over unnecessarily complex ones.
 Simplicity is a key design goal that offers great benefits, yet is hard to master.